Updated: Aug 23

 We continue in an unhealthy or unfulfilling relationship because the conversation seems too daunting and the potential outcome of facing it too scary.

-Do you want to carry this ICK into the rest of 2020?
+Do you want to keep carrying this ICK around?

 May I be so bold as to suggest you don't?